saif-mal1k/web-development/CSS/chapter 1 cascading order and inheritance/README.md

 <br/>

 ## CASCADING ORDER &nbsp;&nbsp;&nbsp; “cascading means flowing down”
-HTML documents are loaded and read sequentially from top to bottom, so it is important where a style attribute is declared.
+- HTML documents are loaded and read sequentially from top to bottom, so it is important where a style attribute is declared.
-<br/>CSS rules written further below in a file will be read and interpreted later than the ones at the top.
+- CSS rules written further below in a file will be read and interpreted later than the ones at the top.
-<br/>This applies for one CSS file as well as for the whole HTML document incorporating many styles.
+- This applies for one CSS file as well as for the whole HTML document incorporating many styles.

 <br/>